 and the notice may require the owner or occupier to do so —

-as a separate operation, or in co-ordination with any other person, carrying out a similar operation on adjoining or neighbouring land, and in any event to do so to the satisfaction of either the local government or its duly authorised officer, according to which of them is specified in the notice.
+(c) as a separate operation, or in co-ordination with any other person, carrying out a similar operation on adjoining or neighbouring land; and

+(d) in any event, to the satisfaction of either the local government or its duly authorised officer, according to which of them is specified in the notice.

 (2) A notice in writing under subsection (1) may be given to an owner or occupier of land by posting it to him at his last postal address known to the local government and may be given to an owner of land by posting it to him at the address shown in the rate record kept by the local government pursuant to the Local Government Act 1995, as his address for the service of rate notices.